 - 5.3 To support Members in their Scrutiny role and in particular in developing a work programme a Scrutiny Toolkit has been produced; a copy of this has been circulated separately to Members.
 An extract from the toolkit relating to developing a work programme is attached at Appendix 2A and an extract from the LGA's guidance is attached at Appendix 2B. - 5.4 In developing the work programme Members are encouraged to consider the following questions: - Is the matter a concern to local people?
-(You may wish to reflect on topics raised with you when canvassing). - Is the issue an identified priority for the Council or partners? - Does the issue relate to an area of service with a trend in weak performance? - What difference could scrutiny make? - What would happen if you did not look at this issue?
+(You may wish to reflect on topics raised with you when canvassing). - Is the issue an identified priority for the Council or partners? - Does the issue relate to an area of service with a trend in weak performance? - What difference could scrutiny make? - What would happen if you did not look at this issue? - 5.5 To further assist Members in developing the work programme a copy of the PDP for Community Wellbeing is attached as a separate item on the agenda.

-- 5.5 To further assist Members in developing the work programme: - A copy of the Community Wellbeing PDP is attached as a separate item on the agenda; and - details of the services that fall within the remit of the Committee, together with key projects and topical issues, are given in Appendix 3. - 5.6 The Work Programme can be revised during the year to reflect emerging priorities, but it is important to plan ahead and allow time for reports to be prepared and invitations to be sent to relevant parties. - 5.7 Whilst it is for the Committee to determine what they want to include in the Work Programme, a draft Work Programme is attached at Appendix 1 to this report which includes some standing items (eg PDP updates) and some suggestions as to potential reviews.
+- 5.6 The Work Programme can be revised during the year to reflect emerging priorities, but it is important to plan ahead and allow time for reports to be prepared and invitations to be sent to relevant parties. - 5.7 Whilst it is for the Committee to determine what they want to include in the Work Programme, a draft Work Programme is attached at Appendix 1 to this report which includes some standing items (eg PDP updates) and some suggestions as to potential reviews.